This guide provides an overview of the Audio and Video system of the Community Meeting room in the Star Building, located in Marion, on 50th street.

 Wireless belt-pack with headset microphone

-Two floor wedge monitors are available, with an auxiliary audio mix
+Two floor wedge monitors are available, with an auxiliary audio mix (monitors are kept in the closet)

 - This room has a dedicated PC and PTZ web-camera for use with webinars, or video conferences with one-way audio.
 Please verify with Conference Services, Institutional Media Technologies, or AGS Operations that the provided equipment can meet the needs of your video conference, at least two weeks prior to your meeting.